Checolin00p2/SAO-API/README.md

 # SAO-API

-# Informacion base
+# Information base
 this project you will view all season of SAO

-# Lenguajes usados
+# Programming languages ​​used
-Desarrollado con:
+Developed with:
 * HTML5
 * CSS3
 * JS